 Most gas appliances, except for some 2-3 burner gas stoves, have the flying disc-shaped regulators pre-set to 2.8kPa which is the pressure at which the appliance is designed to operate.

 If the appliance you purchased came with a regulator assembly then you need to make sure you use the regulator in the system, and if/when replacing the hose and/or regulator, ensure you replace like-for-like.

 If in doubt, check the information plate on the appliance where by law the safe operating gas pressure must be stated.

 Here’s an example of what a regulator looks like on a Coleman stove.

 Connecting a low-pressure stove or appliance to a caravan or camper trailer

 The LPG gas supply that is permanently plumbed into a caravan or camper trailer is generally regulated to 2.8kPa at the gas bottle, meaning every gas outlet in the caravan is 2.8kPa.
 You cannot connect a high-pressure stove to this system.

-In order to connect a low-pressure appliance, you need to remove the regulator and connect directly to a 2.8kPa outlet.
-This is usually a bayonet fitting with an alternative hose that does not have a regulator.
-There are only a handful of stoves suitable for this – the Wok Burner and the RV Stove & Grill both in our range and from Companion, will work!
+You used to be able to fit a low pressure cooker appliance – with a regulator on the included hose, that is – to a caravan, via a bayonet fitting with an alternative hose that doesn’t have a regulator.
+There are only a handful of stoves suitable for this – Gasmate’s Double and Single Wok Cookers, Companion’s Wok Burner and the RV Stove & Grill, will work!

 Here’s what a permanently plumbed gas supply on a caravan will look like.
 Image: Barry Childs